On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

+Sensory states are a subset of the Markov blanket: they are those blanket states that are affected by external states and that affect internal states, but that are not affected by internal states.
+Active states are those blanket states that are affected by internal states and that affect external states, but that are not affected by external states states.\footnote{The Markov blanket condition can also be weakened to a notion which departs from strict conditional independence \cite{weak-blankets}.}

-So, we partition the entire system $x$ into four components.\footnote{A less traditional but equivalent partition into three parts is also possible, see \cite{barpGeometricMethodsSampling2022a}.} Explicitly, we set $x = ( \eta , s,a, \mu)$, where $\mu$ denotes variables pertaining to the model (termed ``internal states'' or ``internal paths''), $\eta$ denotes variables pertaining to the generative process (termed ``external states'' or ``external paths'') and $b = (s, a)$ denotes variables that couple internal and external states (the ``Markov Blanket"), which, here, comprises sensory and active states (or paths).
-As indicated, this partition assumes \textit{sparse coupling} among the subset of states or paths (i.e., some subset of the partition evolves independently of another given the dynamics of the blanket), which has the following form:
+As indicated, this partition assumes \textit{sparse coupling} \cite{heins2022sparse, weak-blankets} among the subset of states or paths (i.e., some subset of the partition evolves independently of another given the dynamics of the blanket), which has the following form:

 where we use subscripts to denote which subset to which each flow applies.
 The key point to note is that the flow of internal and active components (i.e., their trajectory through state space) does not depend upon external components (and reciprocally, the flow of external and sensory states or paths does not depend upon internal states or paths).
 It should be stressed that the blanket is an interface or boundary in \textit{state space}, i.e., it is not necessarily a boundary in spacetime \cite{fields2017eigenforms} (although in some cases, it coincides with one, e.g., the walls of a cell).
 The internal states (or paths) and their blanket states (or paths) are generally referred to as the \textit{particular states or paths} (i.e., states or paths of a particle); while the internal and active states (or paths) are together called \textit{autonomous states or paths} because they are not influenced by external states (or paths).